akshayrkg/Detecting-Bronchitis-from-Xrays-using-Neural-Networks/README.md

 # Detecting-Bronchitis-from-Xrays-using-Neural-Networks

+Implementing Transfer Lerarning

-Using Alexnet architecture to detect Bronchitis from a patient's Chest X-Ray
+Making use of Alexnet architecture to detect Bronchitis from a patient's Chest X-Ray